librasteve/Air/docs/Air/Base.md

 method make-routes() returns Mu
 ```

-makes routes for Content NavItems (eg. SPA links that use HTMX), must be called from within a Cro route block
+makes routes for Content NavItems (eg. SPA links that use HTMX) must be called from within a Cro route block

 ### method nav-items